robatron/book-reviews/harris_waking-up.md

   - [Key Idea #8: If You Decide To Use Drugs On Your Path To Spirituality, Be Careful.](#key-idea-8-if-you-decide-to-use-drugs-on-your-path-to-spirituality-be-careful)
   - [References](#references)

-## WIP: Review
+## Review

 ★★★★★

-Waking Up by Sam Harris is a book about the nature of consciousness, how "I" is an illusion, spirituality is a scientific matter, and how meditation (and perhaps psychedelics) can be a powerful tool to explore and understand one's own mind.
+Waking Up by Sam Harris is a book about the nature of consciousness, how "I" is an illusion, how spirituality is a scientific matter, and how meditation (and perhaps psychedelics) can be a powerful tool to explore and understand one's own mind.